demisto/content/Packs/PrismaCloud/Integrations/PrismaCloudV2/README.md

 ### prisma-cloud-alert-dismiss

 ***
 Dismiss or snooze the alerts matching the given filter.
 Either policy IDs or alert IDs must be provided.
-When no absolute time nor relative time arguments are provided, default time range is all times.
+When no absolute time nor relative time arguments are provided, the default time range is all times.
 For snoozing, provide "snooze_unit" and "snooze_value" arguments.

 #### Base Command